WSU-mkijowski/lab-1-hashing-colemanfox/README.md

 Answer the following in this file:

 * How many unique users are in the data?
+	* 42
 * How many salts did you create?
+	* 42
 * How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`)
+	* 42^2, or 1764
 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
+	* 42 times 1303 (the number of entries), which is 54726
 * Given the above, if this quiz data were *actual* class data, say for example your final exam, how would you store this dataset?
 Why?
+	* I would store it in a more secure file, one with which only I had access to or one with a password protection.
+I would do this because this is important data.

 ```bash
 please put any cool bash one-liners or other piped commands you